Preceptor Information

 The preceptor is the student’s main point of contact at the practicum organization.
 They mentor the practicum student and supervise the practicum work.
 The preceptor:

-• Establishes, in collaboration with the student and the student’s faculty mentor, an appropriate and feasible scope of work, which gets documented in the student’s learning agreement, that is directly aligned with the practicum organization’s needs and provides a valuable learning experience for the student;
+• Establishes, in collaboration with the student, an appropriate and feasible scope of work, which gets documented in the student’s learning agreement, that is directly aligned with the practicum organization’s needs and provides a valuable learning experience for the student;

-• Communicates with the student’s practicum manager (and the student’s faculty mentor as needed) to provide feedback on the student’s performance;
+• Communicates with the practicum team and practicum adviser as needed to provide feedback on the student’s performance;

 • Models professional, ethical behavior;